DevexSolar/RoadWarrior/README.md

 ### Architecture Style

-Based on the (1) identified functional domain and capabilties and the (2) justified key architecture characteristics, we decided to design architecture in a hybrid style, combining the key aspects of the microkernel architecture and event-driven architecture.
+Based on the (1) identified functional domain and capabilities and the (2) justified key architecture characteristics, we decided to design architecture in a hybrid style, combining the key aspects of the microkernel architecture and event-driven architecture.

 More details about this decision are presented in the respective ADR: [Architecture style](ADRs/overall-architecture-style.md)